mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 1. Create a matching user with a matching UID on the TrueNAS host system
 1. Edit permissions on the TrueNAS host system to give the jail user access to my media files

-Plex is a pre-configured plugin on TrueNAS, so this should be one of the easiest apps to install.
-I tried installing something
+By comparison, installing Plex on Synology takes about two minutes.
+You breeze through a user-friendly wizard, and you're done.

 I'm sticking with TrueNAS because I care more about platform lock-in than almost anything else.
 I like supporting open-source software.
 If I were to recommend an OS to a friend who wasn't as ideologically driven, I'd definitely recommend Synology.